thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 23 October 2022
+### Daily Rundown on Monday, 24 October 2022

-- The average temperature today is 14.34˚C;
+- The average temperature today is 13.97˚C;
-- With highs of 16.85˚C and lows of 11.91˚C.
+- With highs of 15.4˚C and lows of 10.73˚C.
-- You can expect heavy intensity rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->